2138.06 "Reasonable Diligence" [R-07.2022]

 III.
 WORK RELIED UPON TO SHOW REASONABLE DILIGENCE MUST BE DIRECTLY RELATED TO THE REDUCTION TO PRACTICE

 The work relied upon to show reasonable diligence must be directly related to the reduction to practice of the invention in issue.
 Naber v.
 Cricchi, 567 F.2d 382, 384, 196 USPQ 294, 296 (CCPA 1977), cert. denied, 439 U.S. 826 (1978).
 See also Scott v.
 Koyama, 281 F.3d 1243, 1248-49, 61 USPQ2d 1856, 1859 (Fed.
 Cir.
 2002) (Activities directed at building a plant to practice the claimed process of producing tetrafluoroethane on a large scale constituted efforts toward actual reduction to practice, and thus were evidence of diligence.
 The court distinguished cases where diligence was not found because inventors either discontinued development or failed to complete the invention while pursuing financing or other commercial activity.); In re Jolley, 308 F.3d 1317, 1326-27, 64 USPQ2d 1901, 1908-09 (Fed.
 Cir.
 2002) (diligence found based on research and procurement activities related to the subject matter of the interference count). "[U]nder some circumstances an inventor should also be able to rely on work on closely related inventions as support for diligence toward the reduction to practice on an invention in issue."
 Ginos v.
 Nedelec, 220 USPQ 831, 836 (Bd.
 Pat.
 Inter.
 1983) (work on other closely related compounds that were considered to be part of the same invention and which were included as part of a grandparent application).
 "The work relied upon must be directed to attaining a reduction to practice of the subject matter of the counts.
 It is not sufficient that the activity relied on concerns related subject matter."
 Gunn v.
 Bosch, 181 USPQ 758, 761 (Bd.
 Pat.
 Inter.
 1973) (An actual reduction to practice of the invention at issue which occurred when the inventor was working on a different invention "was fortuitous, and not the result of a continuous intent or effort to reduce to practice the invention here in issue.
 Such fortuitousness is inconsistent with the exercise of diligence toward reduction to practice of that invention."
 181 USPQ at 761.
 Furthermore, evidence drawn towards work on improvement of samples or specimens generally already in use at the time of conception that are but one element of the oscillator circuit of the count does not show diligence towards the construction and testing of the overall combination.); Broos v.
 Barton, 142 F.2d 690, 691, 61 USPQ 447, 448 (CCPA 1944) (preparation of application in U.S. for foreign filing constitutes diligence); De Solms v.
 Schoenwald, 15 USPQ2d 1507 (Bd.
 Pat.
 App. & Inter.
 1990) (principles of diligence must be given to inventor’s circumstances including skill and time; requirement of corroboration applies only to testimony of inventor); Huelster v.
-Reiter, 168 F.2d 542, 78 USPQ 82 (CCPA 1948) (if inventor was not able to make an actual reduction to practice of the invention, he must also show why he was not able to constructively reduce the invention to practice by the filing of an application).
+Reiter, 168 F.2d 542, 78 USPQ 82 (CCPA 1948) (an inventor who was not able to make an actual reduction to practice of the invention, must also show why constructive reduction to practice by filing an application was not possible).

 IV.
 DILIGENCE REQUIRED IN PREPARING AND FILING PATENT APPLICATION

-The diligence of attorney in preparing and filing patent application inures to the benefit of the inventor.
+The diligence of an attorney in preparing and filing patent application inures to the benefit of the inventor.
 Conception was established at least as early as the date a draft of a patent application was finished by a patent attorney on behalf of the inventor.
 Conception is less a matter of signature than it is one of disclosure.
-Attorney does not prepare a patent application on behalf of particular named persons, but on behalf of the true inventive entity.
+An attorney does not prepare a patent application on behalf of particular named persons, but on behalf of the true inventive entity.
 Six days to execute and file application is acceptable.
 Haskell v.
 Coleburne, 671 F.2d 1362, 213 USPQ 192, 195 (CCPA 1982).
 See also Bey v.
 Kollonitsch, 806 F.2d 1024, 231 USPQ 967 (Fed.
 Cir.
 1986) (Reasonable diligence is all that is required of the attorney.
-Reasonable diligence is established if attorney worked reasonably hard on the application during the continuous critical period.
+Reasonable diligence is established if the attorney worked reasonably hard on the application during the continuous critical period.
 If the attorney has a reasonable backlog of unrelated cases which the attorney takes up in chronological order and carries out expeditiously, that is sufficient.
 Work on a related case(s) that contributed substantially to the ultimate preparation of an application can be credited as diligence.).
 In "the preparation" of a patent application, "the absence of evidence that an inventor and his attorney revised or discussed the application on a daily basis is alone insufficient to determine that the invention was abandoned or unreasonably delayed."
 Perfect Surgical Techniques, Inc. v.
 Olympus Am., Inc., 841 F.3d 1004, 1009, 120 USPQ2d 1605, 1609 (Fed.
 Cir.
 2016).

 V. END OF DILIGENCE PERIOD IS MARKED BY EITHER ACTUAL OR CONSTRUCTIVE REDUCTION TO PRACTICE